jorishr/notes-on-backend/back_end-basics.md

 ## About Back-end
 ### Common tasks and features
 - check if a user is logged in, based on that condition send different type of html/css/JS
-- on the server: signup a new user, add new post to database, create new comment
+- on the server: sign-up a new user, add new post to database, create new comment
 - on the database: remove post/comment, sort posts/comments

 ### Back-end Structure